What is Breast Cancer?

 Who Gets Breast Cancer?

 Breast cancer is one of the most common cancers in American women.
-It is more common among older women than younger women.
-Men can get breast cancer too, although they account for only one percent of all reported cases.
+It is most common among women between the ages of 45-85.

 When Breast Cancer Spreads

 When cancer grows in breast tissue and spreads outside the breast, cancer cells are often found in the lymph nodes under the arm.
 If the cancer has reached these nodes, it means that cancer cells may have spread, or metastasized, to other parts of the body.

 When cancer spreads from its original location in the breast to another part of the body such as the brain, it is called metastatic breast cancer, not brain cancer.
 Doctors sometimes call this "distant" disease.